 A person who suffers injuries in New York as a result of someone else’s negligence has three years from the date of the accident to file a lawsuit.
 Resolving all of the issues after an accident with a drunk driver can be a complex matter, particularly when you are working within the state’s no-fault insurance environment.

 To verify that you do not miss any important deadlines, your best course of action is to retain a knowledgeable and experienced automobile accident lawyer.
 They can deal with all of the parties, including insurance companies.
-Your lawyer’s fees will likely be paid out of the damages they recover.
+The fees personal injury lawyer charges will likely be paid out of the damages they recover.

 Call the New York Car Accident Lawyers at Douglas and London After You Have Been in an Accident with a Drunk Driver